JakeReas/21_days_Anirudha_Kulkarni/README.md

 Beginner: I will learn Python and it's libraries

 Day 1: Learning data variables in python
-Day 2: Watching Data structures in Python| Tutorial by edurekha
+Day 2: Watching inbuilt Data structures in Python| Tutorial by edurekha